 Reducing Flask Application Startup Time from 8 Seconds to 800ms

-Reducing Flask application startup time from 8s to 800ms: Heavy imports (numpy/pandas/torch), eager blueprint/extension init, debug=True kill dev cycles/serverless cold starts.
-Profile w/ py-spy/cProfile, apply 7 fixes: lazy imports, factory pattern, gunicorn preload.
-90% faster on M2 Mac (flask==3.0.3).
+Reducing Flask startup from 8s to 800ms.
+If you’ve waited 8 seconds for restarts during development—or seen serverless cold starts timeout—you know how it slows you down.
+Heavy imports (numpy/pandas/torch), eager blueprint/extension init, and debug=True are common causes.
+We’ll profile with py-spy/cProfile, then apply lazy imports, factory pattern, gunicorn preload, and more for 90% faster startup on M2 Mac (flask==3.0.3).
 Targets: “flask slow startup”, “optimize flask boot time”, “flask serverless cold start”.

 Why Optimize Flask Startup Time?